SleekPanther/checkbox-toggle-selection/README.md

 Uses jQuery & JavaScript to select the opposite of any checkboxes that are currently selected

 ##[Live Demo](https://npatullo.w3.uvm.edu/toggle/)
-This uses PHP, but there is also a [pure HTML version](https://npatullo.w3.uvm.edu/toggle/html.html), as the focus of this project was on the jQuery methods, not PHP forms
+This uses PHP, but you can simply `view page source` to get a pure HTML version

 ##jQuery Functions
 - `Invert Current Selection` (checkboxes only)